Can I Eat Expired Tahini?

 What are the food safety risks?

 Tahini is at risk for contamination by pathogens such as salmonella or listeria if not stored properly.
-To prevent foodborne illness, it's crucial to refrigerate tahini after opening, avoid cross-contamination with raw foods, and consume within a reasonable time frame, especially in hot and humid conditions.
+To reduce the risk of foodborne illness, it's crucial to refrigerate tahini after opening, avoid cross-contamination with raw foods, and consume within a reasonable time frame, especially in hot and humid conditions.

 What are some pro storage tips?